align-racing-uia/align_standard_library/README.md

 The build tools used internaly are currently based on the "STM32 VS Code extension", to simplify the process of building, and flashing projects onto the microcontrollers through an STLink.

+## How do we solve print functionality whilst using STM32 VS Code extension?
+We use RTT through the awesome RTT implementation created by Segger.
+In this repository it is found in a lightly modified format, to be able to add the CMake file to it easily.
+(Together with the proper license, of course)

+The best solution the team has found as of now, is to use the functionality of the program "strtt".
+The best way to add it to your own project, is to simply add it as a submodule to your project, using `git submodule add https://github.com/phryniszak/strtt programs/strtt`

+and then making sure to launch it in parallell to building your program.

 ## Rules